viktorsmari/viktorsmari.github.io/_posts/2021-05-28-why-i-quit-facebook.md

 ## Alternatives
-For communications I switched to Signal messenger
+For communications I switched to Signal messenger.
 - [https://signal.org/](https://signal.org/)

 I am still on Twitter and reddit, but I don't use their apps, only their mobile websites.